Tamar Action Grants

 The Tamar Action Grants help landholders improve water quality through a range of measures including the installation of stock-exclusion fencing.

-Eligible areas: Meander, North and South Esk, Lake River, Brumbys, Macquarie and kanamaluka/Tamar catchments
+Eligible areas were: Meander, North and South Esk, Lake River, Brumbys, Macquarie and kanamaluka / Tamar catchments

 • waterway fencing;